kgateway-dev/kgateway/devel/tools/README.md

 bash devel/tools/changelog.sh
 ```

 **The directory where this is placed is based on the previous release.
-As a result, if you are crossing minor release boundaries, this may be innacurate**
+As a result, if you are crossing minor release boundaries, this may be inaccurate and need to be manually adjusted.**